andy-9/learning_java/src/main/java/notes.md

 * **long**: `long d = 123456789123L;` 64-bit signed two's complement integer.
 It has a minimum value of -9,223,372,036,854,775,808 and a maximum value of 9,223,372,036,854,775,807 (inclusive).
 Use this data type when you need a range of values wider than those provided by int.
 * **float**: `float e = 3.5f;` single-precision 32-bit IEEE 754 floating point.
 Use a float (instead of double) if you need to save memory in large arrays of floating point numbers.
 This data type should never be used for precise values, such as currency.
 For that, you will need to use the java.math.BigDecimal class instead.
 Numbers and Strings covers BigDecimal and other useful classes provided by the Java platform.
 * **double**: `double f = 3.5;` double-precision 64-bit IEEE 754 floating point.
 This data type is generally the default choice for decimal values.
 As mentioned above, this data type should never be used for precise values, such as currency.
 * **boolean**: `boolean g = true;` the boolean data type has only two possible values: true and false.
+It starts with false as default!
 Use this data type for simple flags that track true/false conditions.
 This data type represents one bit of information, but its "size" isn't something that's precisely defined.
 * **char**: `char h = 'A'`, `char newLineChar = '\n'`; `char backspace = '\b'`, `char unicodeChar = '\u03A9'` (Greek capital letter omega), `char unicodeLiteral = 65` (= 'A') The char data type is a single 16-bit Unicode character.
 It has a minimum value of '\u0000' (or 0) and a maximum value of '\uffff' (or 65,535 inclusive).
 Important: single quotes!

 ### Non-primitive/reference types